Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-template-matching.markdown

 We've indicated that `-1` should be treated as `null` when performing template matching, and initialized age to `-1` so users of Person class need not set it explicitly whenever they use it.
 Note that gs.xml can be used instead of annotations to specify metadata - for more information refer to [POJO Metadata](./modeling-your-data.html).

-{{% info%}} Properties of primitive types are implicitly boxed when stored in the space and unboxed when reconstructed to a POJO.
+{{% note%}} Properties of primitive types are implicitly boxed when stored in the space and unboxed when reconstructed to a POJO.
 It is highly recommended to use the  primitive wrapper classes instead of primitives to simplify the code and avoid user errors.
-{{%/info%}}
+{{%/note%}}

 # Nested Template Matching